nwtnni/discussion-fa18/dis-25/README.md

 ```

 The untyped lambda calculus is Turing complete!
 You can express
-arbitrarilyy complex computations using nothing but pure functions.
+arbitrarily complex computations using nothing but pure functions.
 Today we'll look at some encodings of common types like
 numbers, booleans, and pairs.